muireall/github.io/content/nanosystems.md

 - There's not enough control of binding energies to precisely release proposed reagents onto a workpiece ("sticky fingers").
 - A broad range of chemistry conducted by a fixed set of components seems further implausible.
 (For example, even if many different molecules can bind to one site, they'll be unequally "sticky".)

-But these sorts of concerns don't get at the core of why APM might matter to Effective Altruists, longtermists, and people thinking about global catastrophic risks.{% note() %} For example, see [Nick Beckstead's "shallow investigation" for Open Philanthropy](https://www.openphilanthropy.org/research/atomically-precise-manufacturing/). {% end %} Of course these things are *hard*, but if you're speculating about the far-distant future or the capabilities of a superintelligence, mere difficulty may not dominate other considerations.
-To the extent there's a scientific question here, it's closer to one of in-principle feasibility than to a specific research program.
+But these sorts of concerns don't get at the core of why APM might matter to Effective Altruists, longtermists, and people thinking about global catastrophic risks.{% note() %} For example, see [Nick Beckstead's "shallow investigation" for Open Philanthropy](https://www.openphilanthropy.org/research/atomically-precise-manufacturing/). {% end %} Of course these things are *hard*, but if they're speculating about the far-distant future or the capabilities of a superintelligence, mere difficulty may not dominate other considerations.
+To the extent there's a scientific question they're interested in, it's closer to one of in-principle feasibility than to a specific research program.

 So the response from Drexler and others tends to be: yes, these objections all point to obstacles to be overcome.
 But a ribosome can already assemble long proteins.
 Of course abitrary methods aren't guaranteed to work, but that doesn't remotely rule out feasibility.